KevinH48264/cs262-wire-protocols/README.md

 ## Part 1:

+#### 0. Run "pip install grpcio protobuf grpcio-tools" to ensure you have the library requirements.

 #### 1. Navigate to `cs262-wire-protocols/socket`.

 #### 2. Identify the ip address and port number of the computer that will run the server.
 In `server.py` on lines 23 and 24, set